Updates, commentary, training and advice on immigration and asylum law

 Before we get to that, we have loads of content about refugees and asylum on our website.
 The best place to see what we’ve got is to take a look at our Asylum Hub page.
 There you can find our refugee law starter pack, our collection of articles addressing various asylum myths, our 60 second explainer videos, our most recent articles about trafficking, links to important Home Office policy documents about asylum, signposts to top organisations and charities working with refugees and much more.

-We are planning some other new refugee-related content for you over the next week as well, including an updated briefing on the state of the United Kingdom’s asylum system, a refresh of our main blog post on claiming asylum in the first safe country, looking at how children born on a refugee’s journey into Europe could be stateless, and a short history of refugee arrivals to the United Kingdom.
+We are planning some other refugee-related content for you over the next week as well, including an updated briefing on the state of the United Kingdom’s asylum system, a refresh of our post on the difference between an “asylum seeker” and a “refugee” and a new post on the higher standard of proof under the Nationality and Borders Act 2022.

 If you are interested in refugee issues, you can sign up to our refugee and asylum newsletter here.
 As soon as we publish something on refugee or asylum law, we’ll send you an email about it.
 You can also optionally sign up for our main weekly newsletter and, if you want to, one of our other newsletters providing instant updates on some other selected immigration law topics.

-If you are really interested in refugee law, take a look at my textbook on Refugee Law, published with Bristol University Press last year.
-It was recently reviewed in the International Journal of Refugee Law and I’m pleased and relieved to tell it was a positive one…
+If you are really interested in refugee law, take a look at my textbook on Refugee Law, published with Bristol University Press.
+It was reviewed in the International Journal of Refugee Law and I’m pleased and relieved to tell it was a positive one…

 What is the Refugee Convention?